Kenneth Calman: Honours and awards

-Calman has received honorary degrees from the universities of Glasgow, Strathclyde, Aberdeen, Nottingham, Newcastle, Birmingham, Stirling, Paisley, Westminster and Brighton, the Open University and Glasgow Caledonian University.
+Calman received honorary degrees from the universities of Glasgow, Aberdeen, Nottingham, Newcastle, Birmingham, Stirling, Paisley, Westminster and Brighton, the Open University and Glasgow Caledonian University.

-He became a Fellow of the Royal Society of Edinburgh in 1979.
-He was made a Knight Commander of the Order of the Bath.
-He is an Honorary Fellow of the Academy of Medical Educators.
+He gained Fellowship of the Royal College of Surgeons of Edinburgh in 1971.
+He was elected as a Fellow of the Royal Society of Edinburgh in their clinical sciences discipline in 1979.
+He was a Fellow of the Royal College of Physicians.
+He was made a Knight Commander of the Order of the Bath in the 1996 New Year Honours.